NayyerAhmad/OS_PL/README.md

 ## Tech Stack

-React\
+- React\
-Express\
+- Express\
-MySQL\
+- MySQL\
-Material-UI
+- Material-UI

+## Prerequisites

+- Node.js and npm installed on your system\

+- Visual Studio Code

 ## How to run the project

-Clone the repository from Github.\
+1. Clone the repository from Github.\
 \
-Open the terminal and navigate to the main directory of the project.\
+2. Open the terminal and navigate to the main directory of the project.\
 \
-Run the command "npm install" to install the necessary dependencies.\
+3. Run the command "npm install" to install the necessary dependencies.\
 \
-Navigate to the "api" directory and run the command "node index.js".
+4. Navigate to the "api" directory and run the command "node index.js".
 This should start the server on port 3001.\
 \
-Go back to the main directory and run the command "npm start".
+5. Go back to the main directory and run the command "npm start".
 This should start the front-end on port 3000.\
 \
-Open a web browser and navigate to "http://localhost:3000/" to view the application.
+6. Open a web browser and navigate to "http://localhost:3000/" to view the application.

 ## Learning Outcomes

 During the development of this project, I learned and revised the following core concepts:

-Writing API from sratch and confirming its functionality via Postman
+1. Writing API from sratch and confirming its functionality via Postman

-React Hooks: I used React Hooks, specifically useState and useEffect, to manage component state and to trigger fetching of data from an API when the component mounts.
+2. React Hooks: I used React Hooks, specifically useState and useEffect, to manage component state and to trigger fetching of data from an API when the component mounts.

-Fetching data from an API: Used the fetch function to retrieve data from APIs.
+3. Fetching data from an API: Used the fetch function to retrieve data from APIs.

-Custom components: Building custom components based on the project needs
+4. Custom components: Building custom components based on the project needs

 ## Conclusion